-- 1) Identify each point of reception in all directions around the facility and their characteristics, such as type of land use (e.g., residential, day care, hospital, etc.) and distances from the vibration sources; - 2) Review operating conditions of the vibration sources and select the operating scenario and vibration levels that lead to the predictable worst-case scenario at the near-by sensitive point(s) of reception; - Consider any plans for future modifications at the development, as defined by the client, and the need to include these in the preparation of the vibration assessment and study report; - 4) Review zoning maps for lands within the potential area of influence of the proposed stationary source development.
+- Identify each receptor in all directions around the facility and their characteristics, such as type of land use (e.g., residential, day care, hospital, etc.) and distances from the vibration sources; - Review operating conditions of the vibration sources and select the operating scenario and vibration levels that lead to the predictable worst-case scenario at the near-by receptor; - Consider any plans for future modifications at the development, as defined by the client, and the need to include these in the preparation of the vibration assessment and study report; - 4) Review zoning maps for lands within the potential area of influence of the proposed stationary source development.
 Investigate whether there are any approved other vibration sensitive land uses, not yet built, that could be impacted by the proposed (stationary source) development in the future or whether there are any such additional vibration sensitive land uses that are not yet approved but are in the land use planning process;

-- 5) Determine the applicable or recommended vibration limit at all identified points of vibration reception, based on the vibration source, the type of receptor, or other technical justification; - 6) Estimate/predict the future vibration levels at each receptor, from each source.
+- 5) Determine the applicable or recommended vibration limit at all identified receptors, based on the vibration source, the type of receptor, or other technical justification; - 6) Estimate/predict the future vibration levels at each receptor, from each source.
 Determine the compliance status at each receptor with the recommended vibration limits; - 7) Where non-compliance is found, quantify the amount of vibration mitigation required to achieve compliance.
-Recommend one or more alternative means of vibration mitigation to be included in the facility design for compliance and to achieve land use compatibility with other nearby land uses, for example, vibration isolation mounts for punch presses.
-See also Section 9. below: - 8) Interface with the client and other professionals responsible for the design of the facility, in respect of the vibration mitigation needed in the design and assist with the selection of mitigation concepts to be used and verify the efficacy; and - 9) Inform the client on the need for an ECA or EASR, if applicable.
+Recommend one or more alternative means of vibration mitigation to be included in the facility design for compliance and to achieve land use compatibility with other nearby land uses, (for example, vibration isolation mounts for punch presses.)
+See also Section 9. below; - 8) Communicate with the client and other professionals responsible for the design of the facility, in respect of the vibration mitigation needed in the design and assist with the selection of mitigation concepts to be used and verify the efficacy; and - 9) Inform the client of the need for an ECA or EASR, if applicable.

-8.9 Vibration Study - Proposed Multiple Use
+8.10 Vibration Study - Proposed Multiple Use

-For a proposed development that includes both sensitive land use(s) and stationary vibration source(s) such as a hospital, industry with a daycare or an industrial mall with a place of worship, Sections 8.6, 8.7 and 8.8 apply.
+For a proposed development that includes both sensitive land use(s) and stationary vibration source(s) such as a hospital or industry with a daycare, Sections 8.7, 8.8 and 8.9 apply.